Computational-Rare-Disease-Genomics-WHG/the_STOP_gAPP/README.md

 This folder contains all scripts used to generate the base data used by the STOP g.APP <br />
 ## WWW:
 Logos and graphics used in the app

+#Contact
+If you need to get in touch, please reach out to alex.geary[at]well.ox.ac.uk / https://rarediseasegenomics.org